Particle physics origin of the 5 MeV bump in the reactor antineutrino spectrum?: Summary and Conclusions

+In this work, we have studied whether the 5\,MeV neutrino excess at reactors can be addressed with physics beyond the SM --- more precisely, via the interplay between nuclear physics and new particle physics.
+By injecting at least $9.4$\,MeV of energy into the nucleus, $^{13}$C may transition to the lowest-lying excited state of $^{12}$C which subsequently de-excites.
+The resulting $4.4$ MeV photon, together with energy deposited during neutron thermalization, can successfully explain the excess.
+We introduced additional, eV-scale neutrinos and assumed them to have hidden interactions with nucleons to allow them to scatter off of $^{13}$C nuclei.

+We considered three minimal types of the interactions: vector, axial and magnetic.
+In all cases, the parameter space preferred by Daya Bay is excluded by neutrino-induced deuterium disintegration, is in severe tension with the data collected by COHERENT and will be strongly challenged by CONUS data in the near future.
+While non-minimal NP scenarios could explain the reactor bump, this work suggests that the antineutrino excess in the reactor data is more likely to be of nuclear physics origin.

-For detectors using organic scintillator (either liquid or solid), the basic $^{13}$C interaction mode is available, but the prompt signal is now a combination of about 20\% of proton recoil induced signal and 80\% stemming from the 4.4\,MeV de-excitation photon.
-In single-volume detectors like Daya Bay and NEOS, the 4.4\,MeV photon is well contained; neither employs pulse shape discrimination, thus these events will pass as genuine neutrino events.
-In PROSPECT~\cite{Ashenfelter:2015uxt}, which relies on pulse shape discrimination to manage backgrounds, the 20\% proton recoil contribution is likely to cause these events to be rejected as background.
-Also, the 4.4\,MeV photon would deposit energy across many detector cells.
-Thus, in the standard analysis it seems likely that no bump would be observed.
-The relatively long distance over which the 4.4\,MeV photon deposits its energy, compared to a positron in an inverse beta decay event, is likely to have these events rejected in most of the finely segmented detectors like STEREO~\cite{Manzanillas:2017rta}, SOLID~\cite{Abreu:2018pxg} or DANSS~\cite{Alekseev:2016llm}.
-Note that, curiously, DANSS seems not to observe a bump in accordance with our prediction.
-A dedicated analysis in these segmented detectors likely could positively identify the signature of the process proposed here.
+Interestingly, is possible to probe whether or not $^{13}$C$(\overline{\nu}, \overline{\nu}^\prime n)^{12}$C$^*$ is responsible for the reactor bump in a model-independent way.
+This reaction is available at all organic scintillator detectors (liquid or solid) and the prompt signal is a combination of proton recoils (about 20\%) and the 4.4\,MeV de-excitation photon.
+In single-volume detectors like Daya Bay and NEOS, the 4.4\,MeV photon is well contained; neither employs pulse shape discrimination, so these events pass as genuine IBD events.
+PROSPECT~\cite{Ashenfelter:2015uxt,Ashenfelter:2018zdm,Ashenfelter:2018iov} and STEREO~\cite{Manzanillas:2017rta,Allemandou:2018vwb,Almazan:2018wln} both rely on pulse shape discrimination to manage backgrounds, so the small proton recoil contribution will likely cause these events to be rejected as background.
+Also, the 4.4\,MeV photon would deposit energy across many detector cells; it seems likely that no bump would be observed in the standard analysis.
+The relatively long distance over which the 4.4\,MeV photon deposits its energy, compared to a positron in an IBD event, is likely to have these events rejected in finely segmented detectors like SoLid~\cite{Abreu:2018pxg} and DANSS~\cite{Alekseev:2016llm,Alekseev:2018efk}.
+Curiously, DANSS seems not to observe a bump\footnote{DANSS collaboration recently announced the observation of an excess around 5 MeV with a low statistical significance.
+They also pointed out that more effort in the direction of calibration is required in order to robustly claim the excess (see \cite{DANSStalk} for details).}, in accordance with this prediction.
+A dedicated analysis in these segmented detectors could likely identify this process\footnote{Since this work first appeared on arXiv, Ref.~\cite{Zacek:2018bij} reported an observation of a bump at 5 MeV in the segmented G\"{o}sgen experiment.}.